 You don’t have to do all of this – you don’t have to do any of it if you don’t have the time/energy/money to sort it out.
 The more you can do, the safer place your blog site is (for vulnerable, marginalised, closeted people particularly).

 2. Use a plugin tool to stop cookies from being planted on your readers unless they choose to allow it.
 Just telling people about the cookies and forcing them to click ‘accept’ to make the message go away is NOT consent!
-That would be like someone buying you a drink and telling you after you’ve drunk it that by swallowing, you agreed to let them spike you with rohypnol.
+That would be like someone buying you a drink and telling you after you’ve drunk it that by swallowing, you agreed to let them spike you with rohypnol and whatever happens after that, they were asking for.
 It can be very difficult to stop plugins, themes and widgets from dropping cookies without digging into the code, so putting them in quarantine is a much easier option.
-I use Smart Cookie Kit and it seems to be doing a good job.
+I use Confirmic, but Real Cookie Banner or the Cookiebot plugin are good too.

 Sadly my analytics data has been reduced because some visitors don’t accept my cookies – but that’s a drawback I’m willing to accept to protect them.
 Your mileage may vary.
-When the new ePrivacy law arrives, it may be legal to set (non-stalkery) analytics cookies without consent, which would be helpful.
-There are no consequences for breaking eprivacy law at the moment, so this is really more about ethical behaviour than compliance.
+There are no consequences for breaking eprivacy law at the moment, so this is really more about ethical behaviour than legal trouble.

 3. Set your site to respect ‘Do Not Track’.
 If a visitor has the DNT setting enabled, your site should not drop any tracking cookies on them at all.